Whether you fish for catfish, bass, walleye or something else, anglers of all skill levels will find the waters in Trumbull County challenging.

 Canoeists and kayakers who paddle Pymatuning Creek can begin south of Kinsman and follow the creek as it runs southeast through the Shenango Wildlife Area into Orangeville before it crosses into Pennsylvania.

 Whether you prefer deer, turkey, duck, geese or something else, hunters of all skill levels will find the wildlife areas in Trumbull County challenging and plentiful year-round.
-Grab our special Hunter Packet complete with maps, hunting regulations and more.
+Use our special Fishing & Hunting Guide to find maps and more.

 Grand River Wildlife Area